 Cannondale Synapse line is known for being jam-packed with most advanced technologies developed by Cannondale.
 The aluminum frames feature SAVE and SmartForm technologies that make them light, stiff, and compliant at the same time.

 The Synapse carbon frames are made from Cannondale’s BallisTec carbon, including the Hi-Mod iteration on the more expensive models.
 This makes them very light, stiff, and efficient.

 When it comes to the components, you can get Cannondale Synapse with any Shimano or SRAM groupset you can think of.
 The cheapest models come with Sora, whereas the most expensive ones sport Force eTap and Dura-Ace Di2.
-When it comes to the brakes, you can choose between rim and disc brake models.
+You can choose between rim and disc brake models.

 If you’re a fan of gravel riding, the Synapse line contains a few Cannondale gravel bikes as well, such as the mouth-watering GRX Di2 model.